Country Report for India

 Alternative care settings – Corporal punishment is prohibited in care institutions: prohibition should now be enacted in relation to all forms of non-institutional care.
-Corporal punishment should be prohibited in all alternative care settings (foster care, institutions, places of safety, emergency care, etc) in Jammu and Kashmir.

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, preschools, family centres, etc) and all day care for older children (day centres, after-school childcare, childminding, etc).

 Schools – Legislation should be enacted to prohibit corporal punishment of children aged 15.
 Corporal punishment should be prohibited in religious schools throughout India.

 Sentence for crime – The law should make clear that no child convicted of an offence, including under traditional law, can be ordered to undergo corporal punishment.